 Don’t see the course you want?
 Contact us[opens in new window] for more information.

 Mail or deliver a complete Application Packet.
-Application is being accepted from December 1st to December 31st.
+Application accepted from April 15th to May 15th.
 Make sure you include the required documentation.

 Attn: Sterile Processing

 PCC CLIMB for Health Professionals

 Click here to review the PCC-IHP Sterile Processing Application Process.

 For more information, please contact Bem Hanamoto.

 With a background as an optician dating back to his teenage years in his home country of England, Andrew Bruce is highly skilled in the industry and is honored to be a Master Optician.
 The Optician ABO Test Prep course that he instructs will be his first with Portland Community College.
 Continue reading to learn more about his experience and passion.